 This is the breakdown of all fees:

-What if I’m not eligible for an open work permit?
+What if I’m not eligible for a SOWP?

-If you’re not eligible for an open work permit because your spouse or common-law partner is a Working Holiday permit holder and doesn’t have a job yet, your spouse or common-law partner doesn’t meet the requirement for exemption C41 or you can’t prove your common-law status, you could travel to Canada as a tourist.
+If you’re not eligible for an open work permit because your spouse or common-law partner does not meet the eligibility requirements or because you can’t prove your common-law status, you could travel to Canada as a tourist.

-Most visitors get a six-month stay but the border services officer may allow you to stay for less.
-It’s a good idea to bring along a copy of your return ticket and a recent bank statement that shows you have enough funds for your stay (at least CA$1,000 per month).
+Most visitors get a six-month stay.
+However, border services officers may only allow you to stay for a shortened period of time if they do not believe you will leave Canada at the end of your stay as a visitor, or they believe you will work illegally as a visitor.
+It’s a good idea to bring along a copy of your return ticket, proof of accommodation, bank statements to show you have enough funds for the duration your stay (at least CA$1,000 per month), etc.

-Read the basic requirements to enter Canada and take the short interview with the border officer seriously as they must be convinced you’re meeting all the requirements.
-Border officers typically want to make sure you will leave Canada at the end of your stay (which is why you should have your return ticket handy) and that you won’t work illegally.
+Read the basic requirements to enter Canada and take the short interview with the border officer seriously, as they must be convinced you’re meeting all the requirements.
 Do not travel with documents that suggest you could try to find a job in Canada.
 For instance, border officers can take a look at your computer or smartphone—Facebook posts like “I hope I can get paid under the table!” or documents like “Canadian resume” will NOT help your case…

 0 comments